 Oaklands is a privately-owned independent preparatory school for children from 2½ to 11.
 These procedures apply to candidates applying to join the School at any point.
+Prospective parents are always welcome to contact the Admissions Registrar to check the availability of places and discuss their application in more detail.

 The admissions procedures differ depending on the age of your child.
 However, the process usually begins with a visit to the School, either on one of our Open Mornings or on a pre-arranged personal tour.

-Parents are invited to tour the School and meet with the Headmistress to discuss their children.
+Parents are invited to tour the School and meet with the Headmistress to discuss their child/ren.
 In order to secure a place on our waiting list parents will need to complete the Registration Form and return it with the non-refundable deposit of £40 to the School Office.

 A place on the waiting list does not guarantee admission.
 The School must feel reasonably sure that it will be able to educate and develop the prospective pupil to the best of his/her potential and in line with the general standards achieved by the pupil’s peers.

-At all points of entry in the Early Years, the School sets its own tests as appropriate through extensive informal observations that take place by one or more members of staff during an extended Pre-Offer Taster Session.
+At all points of entry in the Early Years, the School sets its own tests as appropriate through extensive informal observations that take place by one or more members of staff during an extended Taster Session.

 We are looking to admit children who:

-- Are able to interact appropriately with children of a similar age
+- Are able to interact appropriately with children of a similar age and adults

 - Are able to listen to directions and follow instructions